pankajkarman/extpar/doc/README.compile_run.md

-# EXTPAR: how to compile and run
+# How to clone, compile and run
+## Code structure
+EXTPAR contains FORTAN-Code as well as hybrid Python-CDO scripts.
+Both code bases need external libraries and installations.
 ### Libraries
+#### Fortran

-EXTPAR needs the following libraries:
+EXTPAR needs the following libraries for the Fortran-Code:
 - NetCDF
 - JASPER
 - PNG
 - Z LIB
+#### Python-CDO
+EXTPAR needs the following Python-packages and installations:
+- at least Python 3.6
+- module netCDF4

+The module netCDF is the Python interface to the netCDF C library.
+It allows the user create and manipulate netCDF files with Python.
+For more detailed information please visit [netCDF Python](https://unidata.github.io/netcdf4-python/netCDF4/index.html).

+Additionally an installation of CDO (Climate Data Operator) is required.
+All necessary information about this tool can be found at [CDO-MPI]( https://code.mpimet.mpg.de/projects/cdo/).

 Be sure that these libraries are installed on your system or install them yourself by following the installation instructions provided with the libraries.

 #### On the CSCS machines

 All the required libraries are already installed on the CSCS machines.
+Ready-to-use Python environments for Tsa and Daint can be found at */project/g110/extpar_envs/venv_jenkins_your_machine*.
+Just *source /project/g110/extpar_envs/venv_jenkins_your_machine/bin/activate* in your Extpar runscript to activate these Python environments.

 #### On the DKRZ machine mistral